kxnsh1n22/html-portfolio/README.md

-# html-portfolio
+# html-test
-This is my first html portfolio project as a beginner. (still learning)
+This is my first html project as a beginner. (currently takinga course and still learning)